lwhitelock/ITGlue-Hudu-Migration/README.md

 >The original project was started by Luke Whitelock and often being maintained by Mendy Green and community contributors.
 This fork is tested for and intended to be used with the very newest Hudu versions.
 It includes some features that may not (yet) be present in the main repo, [here](https://github.com/lwhitelock/ITGlue-Hudu-Migration).
 It also includes a more rigid minimum Hudu version requirement.

 > [!CAUTION]
-> Depending on the size of your ITGlue instance, the migration script can take several hours to run.
-As such, it's highly recommended to run the migration script on a Windows Server or a machine that has ***Windows Update and Sleep disabled***
+> Depending on the size of your ITGlue instance, the migration script can take several hours to run (we've seen it take as long as 24 hours).
+As such, it's highly recommended to run the migration script on a Windows Server or a machine that has ***Windows Update and Sleep [temporarily] disabled***

 > [!IMPORTANT]
 > You must be on the ITGlue **Enterprise Plan** (or a legacy plan with API Access) to be able to run the script.